How Nabu Evaluates Research

 2.1 Quality (4C) Framework

-The Quality score is built from four weighted dimensions: Contribution, Craft, Clarity, and Context.
-Craft carries the highest weight (45%) because methodological rigour is the foundation on which the other dimensions stand.
+The Quality score is built from four weighted dimensions.
 Each dimension is scored holistically against a set of guiding criteria rather than many individually scored sub-components.

 Quality score calibration